ClassicOS-Themes/ClassicOS-2000-Icons/README.md

 ## Note

 Version 2 of the icon theme is currently in the works, sporting a new build system and more 24px icons, among other improvements.
+See the "version2-wip" branch for more information

 ## Installation